-Now winters in Finland, and specially Lapland, may not be for everyone.
-The day’s are short and cold, and the nights are long and colder.
+Now winters in Finland, and especially Lapland, may not be for everyone.
+The days are short and cold, and the nights are longer and colder.
 While we were there, the temperature ranged from -30° C (-22° F) to 3° C (37° F).
-But if you can summon up courage to brace the cold, I guarantee you that your trip will be an unforgettable experience full of unique experiences!
+But if you can summon up the courage to brace for the cold, I guarantee you that your trip will be an unforgettable experience full of unique experiences!

 Lapland in the winter